Bioconductor/BBS/README.md

 should be current.

-However, just to give you an idea, here is what is in use as of today, September 8 2015.
+However, just to give you an idea, here is what is in use as of today, September 14 2015.

 #### Devel (Bioconductor 3.2)

-Linux: linux1.bioconductor.org
+* Linux: linux1.bioconductor.org
-Windows: windows1.bioconductor.org
+* Windows: windows1.bioconductor.org
-Mac Snow Leopard: perceval
+* Mac Snow Leopard: perceval
-Mac Mavericks: oaxaca
+* Mac Mavericks: oaxaca

 #### Release (Bioconductor 3.1)

-Linux: zin2
+* Linux: zin2
-Windows: moscato2
+* Windows: moscato2
-Mac Snow Leopard: petty
+* Mac Snow Leopard: petty
-Mac Mavericks: morelia
+* Mac Mavericks: morelia

 #### Next devel (Bioconductor 3.3)

-*We're just going to attempt to start these beginning on 9/8/2015; these machines may not exist or be accessible by the time you read this.*
+* Linux: linux2.bioconductor.org
+* Windows: windows2.bioconductor.org

 Normally I would not start these builds until the current release builds had been stopped
 (see [the prerelease checklist](Doc/prerelease_and_release_checklist.txt)) but it makes more sense to start the new devel builds in the cloud than to move the current release builds.

-Linux: linux2.bioconductor.org
-Windows: windows2.bioconductor.org

-*After the 3.2 release, we'll add:*
+*After the 3.1 builds stop on 10/8/2015 release, we'll add:*

-Mac Mavericks: morelia
+* Mac Mavericks: morelia

 We will not have a Snow Leopard build machine for the 3.3 builds because BioC 3.3 will use R-3.3 which will no longer support